Dutch Queen abdicates, Willem-Alexander to succeed

 Dutch queens have made a tradition of stepping aside for the next generation over the last century.
 Queen Wilhemina handed over to her daughter in 1948 after half a century on the throne.
 Queen Juliana was in deteriorating mental health when she made way for the 42-year-old Beatrix in 1980.

-Willem-Alexander, who majored in history and has specialized in water management, will become Willem IV -- the first Dutch king in more than a century.
+Willem-Alexander, who majored in history and has specialised in water management, will become Willem IV -- the first Dutch king in more than a century.

 SCANDALS, TRAGEDY